flipkickmedia/cme-bootstrap/README.md

 ## Welcome to the flipkick CME-bootstrap

 This isn't bootstrap for building web pages, it's a method of installing a cluster on your existing hardware and scaling into the cloud, safely, securely and more importantly, cost effectively.
-It also provides a nice way of developing micro services you can build code like kids build lego!
+It also provides a nice way of developing true µMicroservices, so  you can build app code like kids build lego and write code with your head focussed on the problem not on the 95% of crap developers are meant to do these days!

 ### Github Note